FlameKat53/Twister-OS-Patcher/README.md

 `StartupNotify=false`<br>
 `Path=`<br>

+# Support
+If you have any problems, make a issue in this repository or go to the Pi Labs discord to connect with us at https://discord.gg/ttxhYrX

 # Credits
 FlameKat53: install.sh and updater.desktop files.
-@MobileGamesMotionYT#7199 on Discord: install.sh
+@MobileGamesMotionYT#7199 on Discord: install.sh and light icon
-grayduck: icon
+Grayduck: dark icon

 # To-do
 - [ ] Automatically update in order from current release to latest release